 Our Ethical Commitment

-As we advance in our mission to develop therapies for adults at risk of heart disease, Verve will work in a manner that is consistent with the ethical and scientific frameworks set forth by leading professional societies, regulators, and biomedical ethicists.
+As we advance in our mission to develop medicines for adults with coronary heart disease, Verve will work in a manner that is consistent with the ethical and scientific frameworks set forth by leading professional societies, regulators, and biomedical ethicists.

-All of the therapeutics to be developed by Verve involve making edits in adult (somatic) cells, which are not passed down to offspring.
+All of the medicines to be developed by Verve involve making edits in adult (somatic) cells, which are not passed down to offspring.
 We will not edit embryos, sperm cells, or egg cells.

 Safety is paramount for Verve.
 We will be implementing a rigorous safety protocol with the best available technology for detecting off-target effects.
 Verve has one of the world-leading experts on gene editing safety on our team, and our clinical development plan will proceed responsibly and transparently.